TopicsChildren/Youth Issues Latino Issues Psychology/Mental Health

-Lisa Badanes, Ph.D., is an associate professor in the Department of Psychological Sciences at Metropolitan State University of Denver.
+Lisa Badanes, Ph.D., is the chair of the Department of Psychological Sciences at Metropolitan State University of Denver.

 Badanes has been teaching since 2010.
 She previously worked as an instructor at Colorado State University and University of Denver.
 In addition, Badanes worked as a research associate at DU and a postdoctoral fellow at Developmental Psychobiology Research Group before joining MSU Denver.
 She is chair of the Institutional Review Board at MSU Denver.

 Badanes has published many co-authored articles on her research including most recently for Early Childhood Research Quarterly titled “Evidence for a physiologic home-school gap in children of Latina immigrants.”
 Her research addresses the ways in which the experience of early life stress influences current life stress, depression/anxiety and academic success in college students.
 She has given many presentations on her research and areas of expertise both nationally and internationally.